HiddenBoiRightHere/punch-out-wii-noesis-plugin/README.md

 Huge thanks to the kind and wonderful people at the XeNTaX server who helped make this possible by identifying a lot of sections that I could not see before and assisting with sections of the code.
 Their help has been invaluable, and this wouldn't have been possible without them!

+Addittionally, thanks to the creators at Switch Toolbox who made the code there that a lot of this plugin is based on.
+Without their code, I wouldn't know what I'm looking at!

 Limitations:
 - You'll need to obtain the models textures yourself by other means.
 - The coordinates in Punch-Out!! are (x, -z, y) but I did not adjust for this, so the models will reflect that.